What Happens If an Institute Follows Labor Laws but Skips the Paperwork?

 umakanthan53

-The larger the organization becomes, the bigger would be the issues to be handled.
-Just because you have got a multitude of employees under a single roof, you can not expect to be exempted from the provisions of maintaining registers, notices etc., which are the basic documents of proving the no and names of the people employed.
-May be the maintenance and production of such documents to inspecting authorities dispensed with when the Inspecting Agencies are empowered access to your computers where such data are stored by you.
-Till then, you have to follow the existing manual methods of compliance by creating separate section for this purpose.
-Regarding your second query, pl go through the recent amendment to section 6 of the Payment of Wages Act,1936.
+The larger the organization becomes, the bigger the issues to be handled.
+Just because you have a multitude of employees under a single roof, you cannot expect to be exempted from the provisions of maintaining registers, notices, etc., which are the basic documents for proving the number and names of the people employed.
+Perhaps the maintenance and production of such documents for inspecting authorities will be dispensed with when the Inspecting Agencies are granted access to your computers where such data is stored by you.
+Until then, you have to follow the existing manual methods of compliance by creating a separate section for this purpose.

 gkr100

 Regarding the second query, the amendment refers to options of payment by cheque/bank transfer.
-So if payment is made directly to the bank account of the employee, does that mean the employer is not required to get the employees' signature in the Form T - Combined Muster Roll cum Register of Wages according the the current law?
+So if payment is made directly to the bank account of the employee, does that mean the employer is not required to get the employees' signature in the Form T - Combined Muster Roll cum Register of Wages according to the current law?

 Thanks.